lylydang/wordGuessingGame/README.md

 ## BEHIND THE SCENE

-- The REST API used in this game:

-Word Dictionary APIprovided by the Linkedin REACH program (source: [**http://app.linkedin-reach.io/words**](http://app.linkedin-reach.io/words)**)**
+- The REST API used in this game is a Word Dictionary API provided by the Linkedin REACH program (source: [**http://app.linkedin-reach.io/words**](http://app.linkedin-reach.io/words)**)**

-- Purpose:

-The API was used to retrieve a dictionary list of words.
-From this list of word, the computer will choose a random word as the game&#39;s secret word.
+- Purpose: The API was used to retrieve a dictionary list of words.
+From this list of word, the computer will choose a random word as the game's secret word.

-- Parameters used:

-URL Parameter: difficulty – Legal values: Integer from 1-10

-Filters returned words based on the difficulty level provided: 1 is the lowest level and 10 is the highest level.
+- Parameters used: The URL Parameter for difficulty was used with legal values of integer values from 1-10.
+This parameter filters returned words based on the difficulty level provided: 1 is the lowest level and 10 is the highest level.